-Recently, I worked on a big commission that was both emotionally and creatively challenging.
+Recently, I worked on a big commission that was both emotionally and creatively challenging for a National Care Home.
 The brief would have been straightforward, had we not been in a pandemic.
 However, I love a challenging project, the bigger the better!
 And, with such a human angle this one was very close to my heart.
 Thankfully, with a little planning, and a lot of natural light, I was able to create some powerful photography that really conveyed a human story during these difficult times.

 The Client: A nationwide care home chain.